timofeysie/nextjs-markdown-blog/writings/you-dont-need-effects.md

 Here the author is separating the state and event handling into custom hooks or components.
 It's well worth it to get clear on the examples in this article and how to apply that in your own work.

+### Custom hook warning: Don't share state

+Creating a custom hook doesn't mean the data is shared, it is just so code can be shared.

+While component 1 is rendering, if it calls ```const [data, setData] = useState<boolean>(false)```, it creates a state variable for component 1.

+This is the case whether it's written inline or extracted to a helper function (aka, a custom hook).

+Similarly, when component 2 calls useState, it creates state for component 2.
+The two states are not shared.

+The standard approach is to lift the state up to a common ancestor components and then pass it down.

+If the common ancestor is nearby, props can be used; if it's far away, context or Redux can be used.